slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On past and memory

-> *'The past doesn't help understanding the present.
-It's the present that helps understanding the past.' -- José Saramago*
+> *'The past doesn’t help understanding the present.
+It’s the present that helps understanding the past.' -- José Saramago*

 > *'History does not repeat, but it does rhyme.' -- Mark Twain*